Inside: Reviews of 7 great storytelling podcasts that will help you take your entertainment on the go.

 Writing was and is my hobby of choice, and if I wanted the time to write, I needed to make the time.
 I wanted to make the time by eliminating cleaning and laundry, but TV was the more responsible/realistic cutback so we cut the cable cord.

-Now I still enjoy some Netflix here and there, but my viewing habits have decreased considerably in favor of spending time on my blog and book.
+Now I still enjoy some Netflix here and there, but my viewing habits have decreased considerably in favor of spending time on my blog, podcast, and books.
 It’s amazing how much you can accomplish in a couple of hours an evening!

 Care to join me?